kokejohh/pthipth/docs/documentation.md

 We have implemented an idle thread which infinitely loopes over and repeatedly yields the processor. have priority same with main thread

-## After this is internal function for handle thread
 ### Data Structures:
 to manage and schedule threads efficiently, this library uses the following core data structures:
 1. Bucket Queue - used by the scheduler to select the next runnable thread.